cncd/cncd/content/spec/ir.md

 ### The `alias` attribute

 The name of the container as defined by the user (i.e. user-friendly name).
 This attribute is of type `string` and is required.
 The container alias must match `[a-zA-Z0-9_-]`.

-Note that the alias is used to create network links.
-You can communicate with containers in your pipeline over the network using the alias as the hostname.
+The alias should be used to create network links, allowing inter-container communication using the alias as the hostname.

 ### The `image` attribute